Pediatrician indicted on 65 charges after rape accusation

-BALTIMORE — A Maryland pediatrician accused recently of raping a patient has since been indicted on 65 additional charges, including nine counts of child sex abuse.
+BALTIMORE — A Maryland pediatrician accused earlier this month of raping a patient has since been indicted on 65 additional charges including nine counts of child sex abuse.

 Torres was initially charged with second-degree rape involving an 18-year-old woman.
 He was released on home detention after posting $100,000 bond.